 Thrift Shop Desk Makeover

 After completing a thrift shop chair project, this desk is my first “big” thrift store makeover project, ever!
-It’s a writing desk which, desperately needed to be refinished, that I found at a thrift store.
+It’s a writing desk which desperately needed to be refinished.
+I found at a our local thrift store.
 At first appearance, the desk left a lot to be desired.
 I had a plan from the second I saw it, this thrift store desk was going to be great!
 However, the desk had other plans in mind… The makeover didn’t turn out how I had planned, at all!

 Thrift Shop Desk Makeover